 Rivaling the celebrity of its residents are some of the Hamptons famed beaches, which have ranked in recent years on Dr. Beach’s prestigious nation-wide Top 10 list, including Main Beach in East Hampton and Coopers Beach in Southampton.

-The rate at Coopers Beach is $40 per day, but drivers can park on Halsey Neck and walk across to skip the parking fee, notes Nicole B. Brewer, executive editor and publisher of Hamptons.com.
-Otherwise, drivers should check the signs to ensure parking is allowed on sidestreets, as is usually isn’t.
-Every other beach requires a permit, including Main Beach, which charges $25 for residents and non-residents alike.
+The rate at Coopers Beach is $50 per day, but drivers can park on Halsey Neck and walk across to skip the parking fee, notes Nicole B. Brewer, executive editor and publisher of Hamptons.com.
+Otherwise, drivers should check the signs to ensure parking is allowed on side streets, as it usually isn’t.
+Every other beach requires a permit, including Main Beach, which charges $30 for residents and non-residents alike.

 Park at the Montauk Lighthouse to save on parking fees at Ditch Plains Beach, the Montauk home of the famous surf spot and infamous Ditch Witch truck, or take advantage of the Hamptons Free Ride from Southampton to Montauk and beaches along the way for free from 9 a.m. to 6 p.m. daily, added Brewer.

 Of course, an even better idea is finding a friend or relative who rents or lives on the South Fork to save on the parking tickets that wind up on vehicles driven by tourists that inevitably confuse the rules.
 That doesn’t mean be like the stalkers who were arrested after making themselves at home in mansions owned by Sean Combs and Jennifer Lopez.

 This one is for those looking for more nighttime fun at the beach can stay at the shore beyond the park-closes-at-dusk rules.